ainainura/k-SNAP-Graph-Processing/README.md

 2. Load data into these tables using COPY command from three files named “vertex_anno.csv”, “edge_anno.csv”, “edge.csv” correspondingly.
-These files can be found in the folder ‘dataset’.
+These files can be found in the folder ‘dataset’ (These files were too big to upload to github).
 You have to change the path of the data files when running following queries:

-COPY vertex_anno FROM '/Users/ainurainabekova/vertex_anno.csv' DELIMITER ',' CSV;
+COPY vertex_anno FROM '~/dataset/vertex_anno.csv' DELIMITER ',' CSV;

-COPY edge_anno FROM ‘Users/ainurainabekova/edge_anno.csv’ DELIMITER ‘,’ CSV;
+COPY edge_anno FROM ‘~/dataset/edge_anno.csv’ DELIMITER ‘,’ CSV;

-COPY edge FROM ‘Users/ainurainabekova/edge.csv’ DELIMITER ‘,’ CSV;
+COPY edge FROM ‘~/dataset/edge.csv’ DELIMITER ‘,’ CSV;

 3. Install JDBC for postgres.